NicoM1/IceEntity/README.md

 A simple framework for managing entities and components in HaxeFlixel

+**[ATTENTION ANY/ALL USERS]** Please move to the development branch (relies on dev flixel), as I can no longer guarantee updates to anything else, sorry.

 **[NEW] [sample project here](https://github.com/NicoM1/IceEntity-Sample) [NEW]**

 (The above may be a much simpler way to learn much of what is included in this readme, as well as some smaller, but still useful features)